psp515/LeetCode/README.md

 # LeetCode

-Repository for solutions of taksks from LeetCode :D.
+Repository for solutions of tasks from LeetCode :D.

 Created using [LeetHub](https://github.com/QasimWani/LeetHub)